scolby33/weather_kindle/README.md

 Pngcrush is used under the terms of the Pngcrush license, which allows for use and distribution of the program with no fee.
 There have been no modifications to Pngcrush as obtained from the original creators.

+Docopt is used under the terms of the MIT license.
+There have been no modifications to docopt as obtained from the original creators.

-The remainder of weather_kindle is Copyright (c) 2019 Scott Colby and is available under the MIT license.
+The remainder of weather_kindle is Copyright (c) 2020 Scott Colby and is available under the MIT license.

 See the [LICENSE.md](LICENSE.md) file for the full text of the license.